-306 results were found on initial search.
-38 were selected based on title, study type, research in humans and after removing duplicates.
-Following review of abstracts 29 were left.
-Following review of full papers 11 studies were selected for final inclusion based on pre-specified criteria as above.
-See figure 1 for PRISMA flow diagram.
+A total of 306 results were obtained during the initial search.
+38 were selected based on title, study type, human research, and after removing duplicates.
+Following a review of the abstracts, 29 were left.
+Following a review of the full papers, 11 studies were selected for final inclusion based on the pre-specified criteria as above.
+Figure 1 shows a PRISMA flow diagram.